-While you are there make sure to take notice of the smoothness of the rocks, the pools carved out by the flowing water, the unique shapes, the deep colours, and the dark and intriguing crevices.
-And let’s not forget, the peaceful beauty of your surroundings.
+While you are there make sure to take notice of your surroundings.
+Notice the smoothness of the rocks, the pools carved out by the flowing water, the unique shapes, the deep colours, and the dark and intriguing crevices.
+And let’s not forget, the peaceful beauty of it all!

-This hidden gem, tucked into the forests surrounding Cumberland, should not be missed!
+This hidden gem, tucked into the forests surrounding Cumberland, should definitely not be missed.

 Images are a much better way to describe the area, which is why I put together this short video.

 - Take the Cumberland exit, and start heading towards Comox Lake.